A fabulous make-ahead chicken dish with a delectable sauce. Perfect for entertaining or buffet style dining.

 - 1 tablespoon fresh chopped parsley (optional garnish)

-- Poke a few holes in each chicken thigh using the tines of a fork (this will allow the rub to better permeate the mean).
+- Poke a few holes in each chicken thigh using the tines of a fork (this will allow the rub to better permeate the meat).
 Combine the Tuscan seasoning, salt, sugar, and pepper and rub all over the chicken.

 - Place the chicken thighs in a large, zip-lock baggie.
 Add the artichoke hearts, mushrooms, sun-dried tomatoes, and capers.